Baseplate – Flat plate that is available in various sizes, filled with LEGO studs. Generally used as the starting point for most builds.

 Bignette – A scaled-up version of a Vignette.
 (See Vignette)

-Billund – A town in Jutland, Denmark.
+Billund – Town in Jutland, Denmark.
 Where the LEGO headquarters and primary design centre is based.

-Blay/Bley -The “Bluish Gray/Grey” colour refers to the current LEGO gray/grey.
-The older version is referred to as the “Old Gray/Grey” colour.
+Blay/Bley -“Bluish Gray/Grey” colour refers to the current LEGO gray/grey.
+Older version is referred to as the “Old Gray/Grey” colour.